-Particulars (In Php million) Net cash flow from operating activities 6,628 Net cash flows used in investing activities (1,694) Net cash flows used for financing activities (4,144) Net increase in cash and cash equivalents 560
+Particulars (in Php million)

+Net cash flow from operating activities 6,628 Net cash flows used in investing activities (1,694) Net cash flows used for financing activities (4,144) Net increase in cash and cash equivalents 560

-AT Annual Report for 2020 Page | 10 Cash from operating activities resulted from positive results of operations and from interest received on its cash placements.
+Cash from operating activities resulted from positive results of operations and from interest received on its cash placements.
 Net cash used in investing activities was a result of the acquisition of property, plant and equipment.
 Net cash used in financing activities pertains to the settlement of loans.